Palem1988/blocknetdx-utils/README.md

 - If you want for example run only unittests, just put **--unittest=10 --sequence=0**. or set them accordingly in the **tests.conf** file.
+- Do not set the unittest parameter too high, because subtests are automatically generated from some unit test groups ; the number of subtests will therefore increase exponentially as the parameter is increased.

 # Tests.conf file